Learn how to increase your chances of getting the right investor to open and respond to your email pitch today.

 Now you just need the right approach to pique the interest of a VC (or the highly-trained gatekeeper of their inbox) and take you to the next level.

-Today we’re going to break down the anatomy of the perfect cold email pitch to increase your chances of hearing back from a VC.
+Today we break down the anatomy of the perfect cold email pitch to increase your chances of hearing back from a VC.

 We’ll give you a few examples to work with, explain why they crush it, and share three templates to help you brainstorm emails for your business.